 ABOUT CRC

-CHRISTOFFERSON, ROBB & COMPANY: 22 YEARS OF RISK SHARING TRANSACTIONS
+CHRISTOFFERSON, ROBB & COMPANY: 23 YEARS OF SIGNIFICANT RISK TRANSFER TRANSACTIONS

 2002